ppppaidy/Caladan-Adapted/breakwater/README.md

-# Protego
+# Breakwater
-Protego is a server overload control system for applications with unpredictable lock contention.
-This repo includes Shenango implementation of Protego as a library of
+Breakwater is a server overload control system for microseconds-level RPCs.
+This repo includes
-RPC layer between network transport and application.
+Shenango implementation of Breakwater as a library of RPC layer between network transport and application.
-Protego shares the Shenango code-base with [Caladan](https://github.com/joshuafried/caladan-ae), but Protego is independent to Caladan.
+Breakwater shares the Shenango code-base with [Caladan](https://github.com/joshuafried/caladan-ae), but Breakwater is independent to Caladan.

 ## Supported platform
-Protego requires an Intel server with many cores equipped with an Intel NIC based on 82599 chip or Mellanox ConnectX-4 or ConnectX-5 NIC.
+Breakwater requires an Intel server with many cores equipped with an Intel NIC based on 82599 chip or Mellanox ConnectX-4 or ConnectX-5 NIC.
 For the best performance, server and client machines with Mellanox NICs connected with a low latency switch are necessary.
-Protego has been tested on Ubuntu 18.04 with Linux kernel 4.15.0.
+Breakwater has been tested on Ubuntu 18.04 with Linux kernel 4.15.0.

 ## Terminology